One such waterfall is hidden away in East Iceland. It is called Skútafoss - the Small cave falls, and it is often referred to as the Hidden waterfall.

 Skútafoss up close

-And here is a link to my video of Skútafoss from below.
+Here is a link to my video of Skútafoss from below.

 It is possible to walk behind the waterfall - my father-in-law is behind the waterfall

-They were relatively small when we visited as it didn't rain much in East Iceland that summer (2020), but I have heard that they can get quite big in springtime.
+They were relatively small when we visited, as it didn't rain much in East Iceland that summer (2020), but I have heard that they can get quite big in springtime.

 I have seen fantastic winter photos of the Skútafoss waterfall on the Facebook page of one of my friends who is a travel guide.

-He allowed me to share a link to his photos of Skútafoss on Facebook.
-The frozen version of Skútafoss is beautiful, and when he walked behind the waterfall it looked like he was inside an ice cave.
+The frozen version of Skútafoss is beautiful, and when he walked behind the waterfall, it looked like he was inside an ice cave.

-The dam in Þorgeirsstaðaá river
+The dam in the Þorgeirsstaðaá river

 When you have parked your car and walked the short distance to Skútafoss waterfall, you will notice the dam in Fremstifoss waterfall in Þorgeirsstaðaá river.